How is your rent calculated?

 These charges are not applied to all homes, please see your rent letter for your specific list of charges.

 • Grounds maintenance: this covers a number of services to land and communal areas of Aspire Housing owned properties including grass and hedge cutting, shrub bed maintenance and tree works, plus maintaining some hard standing areas.
 Grass cutting is undertaken as required (subject to weather and ground conditions) between March and October.
 Hedge cutting is undertaken once a year, once the birds have left the nest, usually between October and February.
 Shrub beds will receive attendance annually and during winter, other preparation works are completed for the coming summer.
-This charge reflects the contracted rate charged to Aspire Housing.

 • Estate caretakers: our teams provide scheduled inspections of streets and garage areas and will remove all litter immediately.
 They will inspect for graffiti in communal areas and will remove it within 24 hours, will remove all dangerous or hazardous materials left in Aspire Housing owned communal areas within one working day of receiving the report, will remove other rubbish and dumped items within three working days.
 This charge reflects the cost of providing this service.